 By 2016, it was clear that software installed in the early 1990s was no longer fit for purpose.
 With the incumbent solution, online transactions weren’t possible, while upgrades were costly and problematic.
 Laborious, paper-based systems presented issues ranging from the degradation of data to sustainability.
 For example, officers were tied to manual processes that required their input and physical presence, reducing time spent out on district.
 The team at Greenwich could see the successful changes achieved by other councils already embracing the adoption of cloud-based technology – and the benefits of mobile working and digital citizen services were clear.
 The question was, how to implement them effectively?

 Greenwich wanted to create a smart, responsive digital system that would open the door to smarter ways of working.
-Enlisting the help of Idox, a cloud-based solution was implemented for use by any council officer, regardless of location, whether working on environmental health, noise and nuisance complaints, contaminated land enquiries or trading standards.
+Enlisting the help of Idox, a cloud-based solution (Idox Cloud) was implemented for use by any council officer, regardless of location, whether working on environmental health, noise and nuisance complaints, contaminated land enquiries or trading standards.
 Using the citizens’ portal, business owners would now apply for their licenses online – from alcohol, entertainment to gambling.
 Once the project was initiated, the Idox team developed their solution with a collaborative process that included bespoke development, data migration testing, user training and finally live deployment.

 Digital transformation: putting Greenwich in the cloud

-Installing software has enabled the council to build and develop a faster, more streamlined system that pushes forward efficient working practices, in turn reducing costs.
+Installing Idox Cloud has enabled the council to build and develop a faster, more streamlined system that pushes forward efficient working practices, in turn reducing costs.
 Crucially, the new software enables online payments and remote working.
 The system works on mobile devices and is easily accessed, anytime and anywhere – giving officers more time out in the field, serving the communities who rely on them.

 Seamless online licensing